JuliaBays/cps491s23-team04/meetingsREADME.md

     - stop overplanning and just try it
     - will probably be repopulating database a million times to get it right

+F Feb 24 / 11:00 - 11:45 / Gabby, Julia

+- Overall sprint goals:
+    - database filled fully by end of next week, maybe the weekend
+    - functionality figured out before spring break
+        - Gabby can wrap up loose ends over spring break
+- still need to make notes/instructions for next years team making secrets (why our heroku build was broken)
+- Sprint 3 goals
+    - export function
+    - sessions and new pages for each member
+    - citations
+- By monday we should have:
+    - picked a schema
+    - both tested/messed with python script in dummy DB
+    - looked over functionality

 # Sprint 3